smalleni/nova_fake_driver/README.md

 Challenges encountered with alternative approaches i.e nova fake driver directly adding namespaces and ports inside container are documented in [2]

-TODO: Enhance it to create tap port on linux bridge and then connect to OVS br-int, to test iptables firewall driver in ML2/OVS.

 [1] /var/log/containers/nova/fake_driver_netns.sock
 [2] "alternatives" file in this repo